palewire/californiacivicdata.org/_posts/2015-01-01-pluggable-data.markdown

 )
 ```

-Make sure that your MySQL installation can use the brutally effective, and widely underused, [``LOAD DATA INFILE`` command](http://dev.mysql.com/doc/refman/5.1/en/load-data.html) by adding the following to the database configuration also found in ``settings.py``.
+Make sure that your MySQL installation can use the brutally effective, and tragically underused, [``LOAD DATA INFILE`` command](http://dev.mysql.com/doc/refman/5.1/en/load-data.html) by adding the following to the database configuration also found in ``settings.py``.

 ``` python
 DATABASES = {